git/git.github.io/rev_news/edition-3.md

 posted the source code of his slides on the list, asking for suggestions about what to do, like he did after his presentation at the Summit.

-One question is: what should The Project do with its money?
+One question is: what should the project do with its money?
 The money comes from donations on the web site, the Google Summer of Code (GSoC), Amazon affiliate links and book royalties.
 Some of this money goes to helping developers travel to the GSoC mentor summit, and a few other